zylx0532/pasztor.at/_posts/2018-11-28-fundamentals-ethernet-explained.md

 ## How it is used

-When using Ethernet all devices need to be connected to the same network.
-That means that Ethernet can really only be used in a local network.
-In order to scale it to larger proportions we need something else.
-This is done by using the payload part of the Ethernet frame to transport a different protocol: the Internet Protocol.
-But that is the topic of a different article.
+Ethernet works great on the local network.
+The problem comes when the target device is not on the local network, but behind one or more routers.
+Ethernet can't deal with that, but other protocols like the Internet Protocol or IPX can.
+These protocols are designed to be *encapsulated* in Ethernet.

+In laymans terms this means that an Ethernet frame can *transport* an IP packet inside of it.
+When it reaches a router, the router will unpack it and forward the IP packet.
+But that is a topic for another article.